-E.20 Only Central Government, Local Government, consortia and other legally procured Framework Agreements may be used for the procurement of goods or services.
+- E.20 Only Central Government, Local Government, consortia and other legally procured Framework Agreements may be used for the procurement of goods or services.
 The framework agreement must allow the Council to participate in such an agreement and must adhere to the principles of these Rules and the specification must encompass the Council's requirements.
-Before starting any procurement guidance should be sought from the Director of Finance and Business Services.

-- E.21 Examples of Central Government Frameworks can be found on the Government Procurement Service website.
+Before starting any procurement guidance should be sought from the Director of Finance and Business Services. - E.21 Examples of Central Government Frameworks can be found on the Government Procurement Service website.
 Advice on the process should be sought from the Director of Finance and Business Services. - E.22 Framework agreements must be for a maximum of four years.
-If there is any doubt about their duration advice should be sought from the Director of Finance and Business Services.

-Other Exceptions to Requirements of Competition

-E.23 Where a Chief Officer or his/her designated representative intends to seek an exception to these Rules as they apply to contracts and tenders, he/she shall arrange for a Delegated Decision (DD) to be prepared in accordance with the detailed guidance on DDs on the Knowledge Map.
-All DDs will be notified to the relevant Plicy Development Group.
+If there is any doubt about their duration advice should be sought from the Director of Finance and Business Services. - Other Exceptions to Requirements of Competition - E.23 Where a Chief Officer or his designated representative intends to seek an exception to these Rules as they apply to contracts and tenders, he shall arrange for a Delegated Decision (DD) to be prepared in accordance with the detailed guidance on DDs on the Knowledge Map.
+DDs are not available if the proposed exception would breach National or EU legal requirments.
+A DD can only waive the Council's internal rules. - E.24 Provided that a proposed contract award complies with national and EU legislation and any other Finance and Contract Procedure Rule and subject to the Chief Officer or his designated representative having a DD signed by the Borough Solicitor and the Director of Finance and Business Services, then the competition requirements may not apply to:

-In the event that Procurement, Legal, or Finance Officers advise that the DD should not be exercised, if appropriate, the Chief Officer and/or Portfolio Holder may wish the matter to be referrred to Cabinet to decide on alternative proposals.
-If the Procurement, Legal or Finance Officers advise that the decision can only proceed at risk the matter should be referred to Cabinet.
-In both cases, the DD form will be signed as rejected, or proceeding with risk, by the Director of Finance and Business Services, with comment, and notified to the Leader of the Council, relevant Potfolio Holder and relevant Policy Development Group.

-DDs are not available if the proposed exception would breach National or EU legal requirements.
-A DD can only waive the Council's internal rules.